 Entertain, but with care

-Find alternatives to fireworks
+Find some fireworks

-And don't forget the lights.
-String up those popular big-bulbed outdoor lights for a festive effect.
+And don’t forget the lights.
+String up those popular big-bulbed outdoor lights for a cheery effect.
 Or visit your local Target or Walmart to pick up strings of star-shaped lights or red, white and blue globes.

 Pick an outdoor activity

-And in your own yard, games like cornhole, Spikeball and badminton are great for a little bit of friendly competition.
+The holiday also offers extra time to return to sports that may have been unavailable during the quarantine.
+Play some pickleball, tennis or golf.
+In your own yard, games like cornhole, Spikeball and badminton are great for a little bit of friendly competition.